rocket-pool/RPIPs/RPIPs/RPIP-onchain-pdao.md

 Security Council members MAY raise a proposal to make a parameter change at any time.
 If `proposal.security.quorum` percent of members vote in favour of the proposal, it is immediately affected.

+Security Council members MAY leave the council on their own accord.
+This is a two-step process.
+They MUST first send a transaction indicating their desire to leave.
+They MUST then wait a time specified by a pDAO controllable parameter.
+They MUST then send a second transaction to action the request.
+The second transaction must be sent after the notice period and before the request expires.
+Both these periods are pDAO controllable parameters.

 Security Council membership is a serious role and the pDAO SHOULD develop strong entry requirements and processes for routinely flushing stale members.
 The development of these requirements and processes is left for a future RPIP.
 To begin with, the current pDAO guardian SHALL be the sole member.